Crow Island Airport

 Crow Island Airport (also known as Crow Island Airpark) is a private airport along the Assabet River in Stow, Massachusetts, United States.
 It has a 2,300 foot grass airstrip which is popular with "pilots flying a variety of aircraft including, trikes, ultralights, vintage taildraggers, seaplanes, hang gliders, powered paragliders, powered parachutes, RC aircraft and more."

 Crow Island had previously been used for a gravel business operated by George Morey.
-In 1978 Rob Albright, an ultralight enthusiast, received permission to fly at the island, and he eventually purchased and redeveloped the land for full-time use as a small airport.
+In 1978 Rob Albright, an ultralight enthusiast, eventually purchased.
+He made developments to the land for full-time use as a small airport.